 The majority of financial professionals do subscribe to tremendously effective service models and we often see client or asset retention as high as 85% or higher.
 This retention begins years before a financial professional is even thinking of changing firms, as the financial professional’s business practices help cater to clients for life.
 They become a trusted financial consultant and occasional poor investment performance results don’t cast a shadow on the relationship.
 Having taken my own book of business through a firm change, and then helping dozens of financial professionals and teams make a move, we consistently see client retention between 70% and 90% or higher.
 More often than not, the lower retention rate is by design as they shed clients they don’t want.

 A Tale of Success

-One of my favorite stories, told so much more eloquently than I can, comes from an advisor in Ohio.
+One of my favorite stories, told so much more eloquently than I can, comes from a financial professional in Ohio.
 He left a wirehouse to affiliate with an independent broker/dealer.
 Let’s call him John.
-So, John segmented his book A through D, as so many advisors do.
+So, John segmented his book A through D, as so many financial professionals do.
 Upon resigning, his ‘A’ clients received nothing short of white glove service to ensure retention.
 The ‘B’ group received very close to the same level of attention, as they were also very important to his business.
 John mailed one letter to his ‘C’ clients and if they did not respond to the letter, he let them go.
 His ‘D’ clients (the ones he definitely didn’t want) were never notified of his move!
 The day after he moved firms, John said he was more profitable than ever and, more importantly, he was now running a highly efficient practice.